‹ Healthy Living Blog

 Cinnamon-Apple Halloween Mix

-1. In large microwaveable bowl, mix cereal, popcorn and nuts.
+1. In a large microwaveable bowl, mix cereal, popcorn, and nuts.

-2. In 2-cup microwaveable measuring cup, microwave butter, brown sugar, corn syrup and cinnamon uncovered on High about 2 minutes, stirring after 1 minute, until mixture is boiling; stir.
-Pour over cereal mixture, stirring until evenly coated.
-Microwave uncovered on High 3 minutes, stirring and scraping bowl after every minute.
-Stir in apples; microwave uncovered on High about 2 minutes or until apples just begin to brown on edges.
+2. In a 2-cup microwaveable measuring cup, microwave butter, brown sugar, corn syrup, and cinnamon uncovered on High for about 2 minutes, stirring after 1 minute, until the mixture is boiling; stir.

-3. Spread on waxed paper or foil to cool, about 15 minutes.
-Place in serving bowl, stir in Halloween candy.
-Store in airtight container.
+5. Spread on waxed paper or foil to cool for about 15 minutes.
+Place in a serving bowl, and stir in Halloween candy.
+Store in an airtight container.

 Scary Apple Teeth